A risk factor is something that increases your chance of an illness.

-It is possible to get an ear infection with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of getting an ear infection.
-If you have a number of risk factors, ask your healthcare provider what you can do to reduce your risk.
+It is possible to get an ear infection without the risks below.
+The more risks you have, the better the chance of getting an ear infection.
+Talk to your doctor about ways to lower your risk.

 Exposure to Cigarette Smoke

 Cigarette smoke can irritate airways.
 This can increase the risk of infections of airways.
 This can increase the risk of infections in ears.
 This holds true for smokers and children who live with smokers.

 Children who live in polluted areas have a higher rate of ear infections.

 Ear infections are most common during the fall and winter.